aashish-bidap/aashish-bidap.github.io/_posts/2019-12-12-Telco Churn Analysis.md

 #date: 2020-08-15
 #tags: [data wrangling, data science, messy data]
 classes: wide
-excerpt: "Churn Predition R programming:Exploratory Data Analysis,Predictive Analysis(Binary Classification),Data Visualization"
+excerpt: "Churn Predition,R programming,Data Analysis,Predictive Analysis(Binary Classification),Data Visualization"
 mathjax: "true"
 ---
 ## Description
-The objective of the project is to build a model to preedict the probability of the customer churning from the platfrom for a telecom data.<br>
+The objective of the project is to build a model to predict the probability of the customer churning from the platfrom for a telecom data.<br>
 Dataset Source : This dataset is based on IBM based sample dataset obtained from Kaggle for Customer Churn.<br>
 Dimensions for the DataSet [rows vs columns]: 7043 * 21.<br>
 The Data set includes information about:<br>